February 2-8, 2026 / Hawai`i Island, USA

 Artemis 2: First Diverse Crew to the Moon

 The NASA Artemis program marks a pivotal shift in space exploration, carrying the first woman, person of color and an Astronaut from outside USA on a lunar mission – expanding their spheres of influence and activity by many millions of times.
 This new era is symbolized by its name: in Greek mythology, Artemis is the goddess of the Moon and the twin sister of Apollo, providing a direct thematic bridge to those legacy missions.
-Artemis 2 circumlunar mission features Reid Wiseman (NASA, commander), Victor Glover (NASA, pilot), Christina Koch (NASA, mission specialist), and Jeremy Hansen (CSA-ASC mission specialist) Koch.
+Artemis 2 circumlunar mission, launching NET February 8, Astronauts are Reid Wiseman (NASA, commander), Victor Glover (NASA, pilot), Christina Koch (NASA, mission specialist) and Jeremy Hansen (CSA-ASC, mission specialist).
 They are set to travel over 402,000 km from Earth, surpassing the ~400,000 km Apollo 13 record and nearly 1,000 times farther than the International Space Station at 415 km.
-Artemis 3 lunar landing targeted for mid-2027 will see a woman work on the Moon for the 1st time, ensuring that women are no longer just pioneers in orbit, but central architects of the sustainable lunar domain.
+Artemis 3 lunar landing targeted for mid-2027 will see a woman work on the Moon for the 1st time, ensuring that women are no longer just pioneers in orbit but central architects of the sustainable lunar domain.
 Signatories of the Artemis Accords have committed to sharing scientific data and developing space infrastructure that is widely compatible across different systems and jurisdictions.
 One overarching goal of the Artemis program is to explore the use of lunar resources to produce, food, fuel and building materials for further space exploration, including the entire Solar System in this 21st Century.
-(Image Credits: NASA, Thomas Crawford)
+(Image Credits: NASA, Thomas Crawford, SPC)

 Humans Living, Learning and Preparing to Leap Farther into Space